sealeelike/XIPUAI-to-openAI-compatible-API/README.md

 ---
 ### adapter.py
+#### How it transforms web services into API services？
+The core concept is to package each user request (including context) into a single block of text and send it to the web service.

 When a desktop client (like Cherry Studio) sends a chat request to our adapter, the following sequence of events unfolds: